The UK’s best clubs, hubs and co-working spaces for entrepreneurs

 Looking for a place to work, meet, network – or even relax – away from the home or office?
-Here are some great places to start
+Here are some great places to start in London and regionally

 Where do entrepreneurs, freelancers, and start-ups hang out?
 Membership clubs for business owners have been on the rise for a few years now, with mobile working and having a base in the city for meetings, lunches, working in peace, plus events proving enticing – and a necessity.

-But with mobile technology there’s been a dramatic increase in co-work spaces, hubs, co-work offices, and café culture working.
+But with mobile technology, there’s been a dramatic increase in co-work spaces, hubs, co-work offices, and café culture working.
 The list and regional spread of these places is near-endless.

 There’s still plenty of ‘beige’ serviced offices, but business owners and independent professionals who have achieved a degree of success and no longer work from home are looking for more comfortable environs with a hint of life and style.

-Whether it’s to work, collaborate, use the wrap-around comfort of on-hand services such as concierge, restaurant quality food, and even a place to rest or refresh yourself, or just hang out and appreciate the art, we’ve identified some places to go.
+Whether it’s to work, collaborate, use the wrap-around comfort of on-hand services such as concierge, restaurant quality food, and even a place to rest or refresh yourself, or just hang out and appreciate the art, we’ve identified some of the key places to go.
 Each one offers something different and we’ll keep adding to this list, so do get in touch if we’ve missed some.
 But for starters why not consider:

 One Alfred Place